First-order tree-to-tree functions: Normalisation of -terms is a first-order transduction

 Now back to our term, we replace the $\ranked{\tmonad 1}$ factors by the empty term, and to the other factors we apply the function $g$.
 After that, we apply the function

 which untwists two consecutive applications of $\reduce 1$.
 Doing so, we get a term of type which is the normal form of $t$.
 Our running example becomes then

 \item Note that we obtained the desired term, but not with the desired type.
 To obtain a term in $\ranked{\reduce 1\tmonad{X^\lambda}}$, we get rid of the labels $0+2$ by transforming them respectively into variables and application nodes.
-The choice of which variables to choose is not important, since the only terms that will actually have $0+2$ in their results are \lambdaterms which are not linear or not thin. \end{enumerate} \end{proof}
+The choice of which variables to choose is not important, since the only terms that will actually have $0+2$ in their results are \lambdaterms which are not thin or do not satisfy the conditions of Thm.~\ref{thm:normalise}. \end{enumerate} \end{proof}